veraison/cca-realm-measurements/docs/realm-vm.md

   Note: The offset for a Linux kernel is given in the Image header
     [^Linux-boot].

+* When a measurement log is enabled, it must be placed just before address 0x90000000, or when there is less than 256MB or RAM, at the end of RAM.

 * The DTB MUST have a fixed size of 64kB, padded with zeros.
-The DTB MUST be placed at address 0x8fe00000, or when there is less than 256MB of RAM, at the address 2MB from the end of RAM, aligned on 2MB.
+When a measurement log is enabled, the DTB MUST be placed just before the measurement log, at an address aligned on 2MB.
+Otherwise the DTB MUST be placed at address 0x8fe00000, or when there is less than 256MB of RAM, at the address 2MB from the end of RAM, aligned on 2MB.

 * The initrd, when present, MUST be placed before the DTB, at the highest possible address aligned on 4 bytes.